Perspective in photography is quite a confusing topic.

 Try going across the street and getting up high.
 Then you can show the building from the side without the distortion.

-Move Your Angle
+Why You Should Move Your Angle

 Changing your angle allows you to see and show the world from a different aspect.
 Living in Budapest, I am shocked to see how many people don’t look up at all.